lcdm-uiuc/info490-fa16/help/read_error_mes.md

-# Week 3 Assignment
-## How to read Python error messages
+# How to read Python error messages

 Python error messages give important information to debug your code.
 Here are some tips to read and understand of Python error tracebacks. *No.2 and No.3 are must-read tips if you do not have time to read through.* Let's take the error message below as an example.
 ![](images/error_example1.png)